BurningMUD/burningmud.github.io/docs/mobprogs.markdown

 MPAT $r MPECHO The wind rustles the leaves at your feet.

 This message will reach the player regardless of what room or zone they are in.

+* Colors can be used in messages with mud ansi color codes.
+(Help color)
 ```

 ### `MPMLOAD <vnum> / MPOLOAD <vnum>`
 ```
-Loads the obj/mobile into the inven/room of the mobile.
+Loads the mob/obj into the inventory or room of the mobile.
 Even if the item is non-takable, the mobile will receive it in the inventory.
-This lets a mobile distribute a quest item or load a key or something.
+This lets a mobile distribute a quest item or load a key for use that is not intended for players to use.
 ```